 Before we dive in though, here are some tips and materials to be sure you’re ready to get going with your lettering.

-First of all, let’s start from the most budget version which you might even have at home – Crayola Super Tips!
+First of all, let’s start with the most budget version which you might even have at home – Crayola Super Tips!

-Yes, these little devils can create the same brush calligraphy effects as any other brush pens, but for a much much lower cost.
+Yes, these little devils can create the same brush calligraphy effects as any other brush pen, but for a much much lower cost.

 - One 50-ct pack of Crayola Super Tips Washable Markers